MountainGod2/chaturbate_poller/README.md

 ## Configuration

-To get started, create a `.env` file in the root of your project directory.
-This file will store your API credentials and (if applicable) InfluxDB connection details:
+Create a `.env` file in your project’s root directory for API and InfluxDB credentials:

 ```text
 CB_USERNAME="your_chaturbate_username"